Beauty Point, Tasmania: Economy

 Beauty Point is also a major fishing town.
 The Australian Maritime College has a campus here, for courses in fisheries and seamanship.
-More recently, the town has become the home of Seahorse World, a working seahorse farm and educational center open to the public.
+More recently, the town has become the home of Seahorse World, a working seahorse farm and educational centre open to the public.
 A second tourist attraction, Platypus House, allows visitors to get up close with Tasmanian platypus and echidna.
 The Beauty Point Slipway provides boat repairs of outstanding quality.

 The original Beauty Point wharf, where the first deep water vessels arrived, has been demolished and replaced by the Australian Maritime College, which houses over 100 residential students.
 The college owns two training vessels.

 The town's first wharf was established in response to the growing importance of Beaconsfield which, as a result of the gold boom, was once the third largest town in Tasmania.

 Yachting

 Beauty Point forms the starting point of the Australian Three Peaks Race, a yachting and running event around the east of the state.
 It is also the starting point for the Launceston to Hobart Yacht Race, an event also down the east coast.